ZhiangChen/virtual_shake_robot_pybullet/docs/VSR2_structure.md

 - Listens for and subscribes to data topics published by the Simulation Node, focusing on the dynamic state of the simulation environment.
 - Processes and analyzes simulation state data, potentially enhancing and republishing this information for use in detailed analysis or advanced visualization.
-- Records experimental data, such as the status of Physical-Based Rendering (PBR) and the trajectory followed during the simulation.
+- Records experimental data, such as the status of Precariously Balanced Rock (PBR) and the trajectory followed during the simulation.

 ## Simulation Node